MetanoKid/coding-scars/_posts/2020-03-27-investigating-cpp-compile-times-2.md

 ## Bruce Dawson's parallel build

-Finally, while investigating slow compile times I read [this blog post](https://randomascii.wordpress.com/2014/03/22/make-vc-compiles-fast-through-parallel-compilation/){:target="_blank"} by [@BruceDawson0xB](https://twitter.com/BruceDawson0xB){:target="_blank"} and it helped me a lot.
+Finally, while investigating slow compile times I read [this blog post](https://randomascii.wordpress.com/2014/03/22/make-vc-compiles-fast-through-parallel-compilation/){:target="_blank"} by [@BruceDawson0xB](https://twitter.com/BruceDawson0xB){:target="_blank"} and it helped me a lot (thank you!).
 He provides the project he used for the post, so I downloaded it and this is its graph:

 ![Random ASCII parallel project flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/random-ascii-parallel-flame-graph.png "Random ASCII's parallel project flame graph"){: .align-center}